microsoft/onnxruntime/js/README.md

 #### E2E test

 E2E test is for testing end-to-end package consuming.
-In this test, NPM packages for `onnxruntime-common` and `onnxruntime-web` are generated and a clean folder is used for perform package installing.
+In this test, NPM packages for `onnxruntime-common` and `onnxruntime-web` are generated and a clean folder is used for installing packages.
 Then a simple mocha test is performed to make sure package can be consumed correctly.

 To launch E2E test: